prpole/dissertation/chapter2/main.md

 > ---Dipesh Chakrabarty, "The Climate of History: Four Theses"

-### Introduction: *Before Adam* (1906-7) and the Geological Human
+### Introduction: *Before Adam* and the Geological Human

-Jack London's 1906 novel *Before Adam* is perhaps the most overt entry in a career-spanning attempt to narrate *species as such*.
-The unnamed narrator tells us that since he was a child, his sleep has been marked by dreams that come from the scattered memory of a distant, pre-human progenitor, which he reconstructs in language that his ancestor could never have understood (being pre-lingual).
-This ancestor, Big-Tooth, is a member of a tribe the narrator dubs the "The Folk", who contend for survival with natural predators, atavistic brutes who retain the characteristics of even older species, and the technologically advanced race of "Fire People"---a battle the The Folk ultimately lose, becoming extinct except for the half-Fire Person progeny of Big-Tooth.
-Originally serialized, the novel is picaresque, its somewhat shallow narrative serving as a vehicle to imaginatively enter a consciousness that is on its way to becoming human, observing as it tries and fails to develop the language and technology needed to resist the designs of the Fire People.
-The story these episodes do form as a whole, however, is one that, to London, is of great significance: it stands in for the myriad contests between pre-human primates that determined the nature of the modern human.<!--something's not working here-->
+Jack London's *Before Adam* (1906-7) begins with a peculiar act of geological periodization.
+It comes shortly after he establishes his motif, with the novel's unnamed narrator explaining that his life has been plagued by the scattered, intrusive memories of "Big-Tooth," a distant, pre-human progenitor.

-Before this conceit is fully established, however, London performs a peculiar act of geological periodization.
-The object of this periodization is not a stratigraphic record, the layers of mineral sedimentation that make up the inorganic archive of the planet.
-Rather, the experiences and memories of the narrator himself are dated on a geologic timescale:
+The object of this periodization is not part of the stratigraphic record, the layers of mineral sedimentation that make up the inorganic archive of the planet.
+Rather, it is the experiences and memories of the narrator himself, dated on a geological timescale:

-> In my days only did I attain any measure of happiness.
-My nights marked the reign of fear---and such fear!...[M]y fear is the fear of long ago, the fear that was rampant in the Younger World, and in the youth of the Younger World.
+> My nights marked the reign of fear---and such fear!...[M]y fear is the fear of long ago, the fear that was rampant in the Younger World, and in the youth of the Younger World.
 In short, the fear that reigned supreme in that period known as the Mid-Pleistocene.
 (1)

 We are asked, from the beginning, to understand this man's experience in terms well beyond the boundaries of his own life, or even the lives of several generations.
 We are instead asked to place his visceral fear in a context that defies the capacities of individual experience---told that in order to understand it, we have to not only think but feel, as he is forced to, across